lambda-dom/weidu_library/weidu_library/docs/libraries/arrays.md

 `load_array INT_VAR col = 1 STR_VAR table RET_ARRAY array`

 Builds an array from the `table` file (full path) and a column index.
 The keys are the values in the first column and the values are the values in the `col` column.
-This function implicitly assumes the keys are unique.
+This function implicitly assumes the keys are unique; if they are not, their values are merged and the last one wins.

 note(s):
 * if the 2da file has 2 columns and its header is something like the usual 2da header `2DA V1.0`, the array returned will have extra keys.
 This is a bug in the WeiDU parser.
 To avoid such a problem, this case is treated especially, and the `2DA` key is _not_ introduced.

+`load_array_reverse INT_VAR col = 1 STR_VAR table RET_ARRAY array`